 What is Hijiki?

-Find it in the dried foods aisle of Japanese, Asian, and Korean supermarkets and natural food stores.
+You can find hijiki in the dried foods aisle of Japanese, Asian, and Korean supermarkets, as well as in natural food stores.
 You can also buy it on Amazon.

-Before using hijiki in cooking, soak it in cold water for 30 minutes.
+Before using hijiki, soak it in cold water for 30 minutes.
 Drain well, rinse under running water, and it’s ready for use.
+You can make various hijiki recipes!

 This classic recipe is vegan-friendly with only plant-based ingredients.
 Typically, meat is not included, but you can do so by adding small pieces of chicken thighs.

-- Take note of the rice cooker cup – If you have never owned a rice cooker, you may not be aware that the rice is measured with a rice cooker cup.
+• Take note of the rice cooker cup – If you’ve never owned a rice cooker, you might not be familiar with the rice cooker cup measurement.
 1 rice cooker cup is 180 ml, equivalent to 3/4 US cup.
 This measurement is standard for all brands of rice cookers.
-If your rice cooker comes with a clear rice cooker cup, it is a 180-ml cup.
+If your rice cooker comes with a clear rice cooker cup, it typically holds 180 ml.

-- The ratio for Japanese short-grain rice to water is 1:1.1 or 1:1.2 – For 1 rice cooker cup (180 ml) of Japanese rice, you will need 200 ml of water or dashi and liquid seasonings should be included in this calculation.
+• The ratio for Japanese short-grain rice to water is 1:1.1 or 1:1.2 – For 1 rice cooker cup (180 ml) of Japanese rice, you will need 200 ml of dashi, with seasonings factored into this calculation.

-- Do not mix rice and ingredients – This applies to all mixed rice recipes.
-You first need to mix the rice, dashi, and seasonings, but other ingredients such as veggies must go on top without being mixed in with the rice.
+• Do not mix rice and ingredients – This applies to all mixed rice recipes.
+You first need to mix the rice, dashi, and seasonings, but add other ingredients such as veggies on top without blending them into the rice.
 This ensures the rice is cooked evenly.
-Once the rice is done cooking, then you can mix everything together.
+Once the rice is done cooking, you can then mix everything together.

-- Always soak Japanese short-grain rice – The short-grain rice is plump (thicker) than other varieties and it needs a head start to absorb moisture to the core.
+• Always soak Japanese short-grain rice – The short-grain rice is more plump (thicker) than other varieties, so it requires a head start to absorb moisture to the core.
 Soaking for 20-30 minutes is standard.

-- Repurpose leftover hijiki rice into onigiri (rice balls) – You can shape the leftover into rice balls and pack them in your bento lunch box.
+• Repurpose leftover hijiki rice into onigiri (rice balls) – Shape the leftovers into rice balls and pack them in your bento lunch box.
 They were my favorite type of onigiri growing up!

 What to Serve with Hijiki Rice